AncientNimbus/rb-chess/README.md

 >
 > Main branch version: `v0.9.0`
 >
-> Development Stage: `Complete (Pre-release)`
+> Release branch version: `v0.9.0`
 >
 > This version includes most of the features I planned for this project and it is now fully playable and ready for play-testing.
 Checkout **Getting Started** and **How to play** sections for guidance.
 >
 > There are a couple more user refinements I wish to add, but I am pretty happy with the current outcome.
 >
-> While all the core logics have been tested, you are likely to come across some bugs and issues.
+> While all the core logics have been tested, you are likely to come across bugs and issues.
 Shall you encounter any problems or have any questions about the project, please feel free to open an issue.
 >
 > All feedbacks are welcomed and appreciated.